April 16, 2024

 Whenever permissible, giving employees tasks that match their interests or preferences is a great idea as it improves staff morale, job satisfaction, and performance.
 Therefore, it’s always a good idea for employees to be able to list this information in their skills profile in the organisation’s skills inventory.

-Why does your organisation need a skills/competency database?
+Why does your organisation need a skills inventory?

 If used correctly, your employee skills database can have a positive impact on many organisational functions: